peurKe/auto_ZONA_translator/README.md

 ### Double clic on '**auto_ZONA_translator.py**' to execute python script

-## Then installation python script starts automatically
+## The installation python script then starts automatically

-- Prerequisites appears on screen and let you update your Z.O.N.A game before start to translate it.
+- Prerequisites appear on the screen, allowing you to update your Z.O.N.A. game before you start translating it.
 ```
     • Your 'Z.O.N.A' game must be up to date.
     • Your PC must have an Internet connection for Google Translator or Deepl API requests.